Sid Meier's Memoir!: A Life in Computer Games by Sid Meier

 Palermo Pizza and Italian Villa of Paisley Florida

 Near many sweet camping spots you'll find Palermo Pizza, a shop that fit my exact criteria of 'not tried yet'.
-Their pizza has a ratio of 1.5cr/1.5ce/1.5ch.
+Their pizza has a RATIO of 1.5cr/1.5ce/1.5ch.
 You guessed it, despite being in the center of Florida, Palermo aspires to the same thing as every east coast pizza shop.

 Their crust gets a 4 out of 5 for me.
 The flavor's good.
 Light, sturdy, and chewy.
 Palermo's sauce gets a 3 out of 5.
 They use the good canned tomatoes, but the final product was somewhat watery and sweeter than it seemed like it should be.